Eaglehawk Neck Hall

 The Hall has a long history and has always been central to community life.
 It is now regularly used for a wide range of activities by various interest groups.

 It is available for hire for private functions – weddings, anniversaries, birthdays, conferences, dances, theatre, concerts, workshops, wakes, meetings, sports, games, kids things – pretty much anything!
-Fees from $10.00 per hour or $100 dollars for day and night.
+Fees from a minimum $30 for first two hours then $10 an hour, or $120 dollars for day and night.
+Special function rate $200 for 48 hours.
+Crockery and vases available for hire : $50. or $10 for a setting for 12

 Contact Jill on 0404 967 120

-Eaglehawk Neck Market: Our monthly markets are held in and around the Hall on the second Saturday of the month, from 9.30am-12.30pm (to 1.30pm in the summer months).
+Eaglehawk Neck Market: Our monthly markets are held in and around the Hall on the second Saturday of the month, from 9.30am-12.30pm (to 1.30pm in the summer months from January).
 Lots of home-made preserves and sauces, craftwork, books (lots of books!!), bric-a-brac, a sizzling barbecue (in daylight savings months), plenty of hot food – including the Pirates Pantry offering coffee, tea and cakes.

-It’s a great place to catch up with friends and neighbours, welcome visitors, relax over a cuppa and/or a bite to eat and buy some bargains.
+It’s a great place to catch up with friends and neighbours, welcome visitors, relax over a cuppa and/or a bite to eat and find some bargains.
 There’s plenty of free parking.

 WEEKLY ACTIVITIES AT THE HALL

-Learn and Play Bridge at the Neck: Learners and other bridge fans play Friday 1.00pm – 3.30pm at the Eaglehawk Neck Community Hall during the warmer months.
-Bridge is not held in the colder months.
-Come along and join the fun.
+Learn and Play Bridge at the Neck: Learners and other bridge fans sometimes play Friday 1.00pm – 3.30pm at the Eaglehawk Neck Community Hall during the warmer months.
 Contact Helen 6250 3172 for more information and to check whether it is on.

-Eaglehawk Neck Hall Market: Saturday June 9th 9.30am – 12.30pm.
-Come along for local art and craft, bbq, books, home baked goodies, and bric-a-brac.
-The Pirate’s Pantry serves teas, espresso coffee and delicious food.
-For stall bookings and information contact Sallie on 0458 726 425.
+Eaglehawk Neck Hall Market: Saturday November 9th, 9.30am – 12.30pm.
+Come along for local art and craft, books, plants, home baked goodies, and bric-a-brac.
+The Pirate’s Pantry serves teas, espresso coffee and delicious snacks.
+For stall bookings and information contact Sallie on 0458 726 425

 Eaglehawk Neck Community & Hall Association Inc. –